open-goal/jak-disassembler/README.md

 ## `ObjectFileDB::write_disassembly`
 Like `write_object_file_words`, but code is replaced with disassembly.
 There's a config option to avoid running this on object files with no functions, as these are usually large data files which are uninteresting to view as a binary dump and slow to dump.

+## Basic Block Finding
+Look at branch intstructions and their destinations to find all basic blocks.
+Implemented in `find_blocks_in_function` as part of `analyze_functions`.
+This works for Jak 1, 2 and 3.

 # Documentation of Planned Steps that are not implemented
 Currently the focus is to get these working for Jak 1.
 But it shouldn't be much extra work to support Jak 2/3.

+## Analyze Functions Prologues and Epilogues
+This will help us find stack variables and make sure that the prologue/epilogue are ignored by the statement generation.

 ## Guess Function Names (to be implemented)